VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Herbicide Applications for Invasive Plant Control

-Cut Stump Treatment: Controlling Non-Invasive Hardwood & Invasive Woody Species After Removal
+Cut Stump Treatment: Controlling Growth of Unwanted Hardwoods and Invasive Woody Species After Removal

 Spraying Vines During the Growing Season

-Invasive vines are best controlled while actively growing.
-We apply herbicides labeled for the specific vine species and approved by the project manager, engineer, or procurement office.
-Applications follow all labeled rates and recommendations.
-Foliar spraying is focused within 3–4 feet of the ground, ensuring no spray exceeds 4 feet in height.
-Vines above that threshold are addressed as woody plants after mechanical removal is coordinated.
+When using foliar absorbed herbicide mixes, Invasive vines respond best to treatment during active growth.
+Technicians apply herbicides labeled for the specific vine species and approved by the responsible municipal contact.
+Foliar spraying is focused within three to four feet of the ground so no spray exceeds four feet in height.
+Vines above that height are treated as woody plants using basal bark, hack and squirt, or cut stump after mechanical removal.

 Spraying Invasive Grasses and Weeds During the Growing Season